Svdbroek/RogueTrader-Characterbuilder/README.md

 The character sheet is the heart of the app.
 It is there to display all relevant information during the playing of a rogue trader game.
 Currently some of the data is hard-coded.
 In future updates the goal is to have the character sheet be fully responsive so things like hitpoints, ammo, skills, etc, etc, can be live tracked and updated.

+## Instalation

+the app can be installed by running npm install in the rootfolder.
+To connect a local app to a local back-end you can change the url const in  api.js

 ## Backend

 The app depends on a custom backend which can be found here: https://github.com/Svdbroek/rogueTrader_backend